-Balance at comprehen ss) or other sive income in scal year Net amount Amount of investme Amount of investment trusts that Of the amounts listed under gain (loss) for the fiscal year, gain the beginning of the fiscal year Recorded as gain (loss) () Recorded in other comprehensive income of purchases, sales, issuances, and settlements nt trusts that regards a unit price as fair value doesn't regard a unit price as fair value Balance at the end of the fiscal year (loss) on valuation of held investment trusts held on the date of the consolidated balance sheet 3,884,768 76,133 1,255,198 1,474,582 - - 6,690,682 -
+Balance at the comprehens ss) or other sive income in scal year Net amount Amount of invest-ment Amount of investment trusts that Of the amounts listed under gain (loss) for the fiscal year, gain beginning of the fiscal year Recorded as gain (loss) () Recorded in other compre- hensive income of purchases, sales and redemption trusts that regards a unit price as fair value doesn't regard a unit price as fair value Balance at the end of the fiscal year (loss) on valuation of investment trusts held on the date of the consolidated balance sheet 8,183,667 82,647 (18,716) 898,140 - - 9,145,738 -

-- (\) Included mainly in banking business income in the consolidated statement of income. - (2) Changes from balance at the beginning of the fiscal year to balance at the end of the fiscal year of the investment trusts that apply the treatment of Paragraph 24-9
+- () Included mainly in "Banking business income" in the consolidated statement of income. - (2) Changes from balance at the beginning of the fiscal year to balance at the end of the fiscal year of the investment trusts that apply the treatment of Paragraph 24-9

-Balance at the beginning of the fiscal year comprehen Recorded in other comprehensive income Net amount of purchases, sales, issuances, and settlements Amount of investme nt trusts that regards a unit price as fair value Amount of investment trusts that doesn't regard a unit price as fair value Balance at the end of the fiscal year Of the amounts listed under gain (loss) for the fiscal year, gain (loss) on valuation of held investment trusts held on the date of the consolidated balance sheet 225,542 127 35,443 39,168 - - 300,283 -
+Balance at the the fiscal year sive income in Net amount Amount of invest-ment Amount of investment trusts that Of the amounts listed under gain (loss) for the fiscal year, gain beginning of the fiscal year Recorded as gain (loss) () Recorded in other comprehensive income of purchases, sales and redemption trusts that regards a unit price as fair value doesn't regard a unit price as fair value Balance at the end of the fiscal year (loss) on valuation of held investment trusts held on the date of the consolidated balance sheet 341,618 1,492 (2,003) 25,090 - - 366,198 -

-(\) Included mainly in banking business income in the consolidated statement of income.

-(3) Breakdown by content of the restrictions regarding cancellation or repurchase requests on the last day of the fiscal period
+- () Included mainly in "Banking business income" in the consolidated statement of income. - (3) Breakdown by the content of the restrictions regarding cancellation or repurchase requests on the last day of the fiscal period